Urbain Some: Playing career

 Some began his professional career in his native Burkina Faso in the Burkinabé Premier League with Union Sportive des Forces Armées, with the club he won league titles in 1998, and 2000.
 In 2002, he went abroad to play with the Ottawa Wizards in the Canadian Professional Soccer League.
 In his debut season with Ottawa he assisted in securing the league treble (CPSL Championship, CPSL Canada Cup, and the Eastern Conference title).
 The following season he returned to the Wizards and helped the club to an undefeated season, but the club withdrew from the postseason after a dispute with the CPSL board of directors.
 In 2004, he played with Ottawa St. Anthony Italia in the Ottawa-Carleton Soccer League, and featured in the 2004 Open Canada Cup.

 In 2005, he was signed by the Toronto Lynx of the USL First Division by his former Wizards head coach Hubert Busby, Jr., who signed him due to a shortage of players from injuries and suspensions.
 He made his debut for the club in the home opener against the Montreal Impact.
 He scored his first goal for the club on 31 May 2005 in a match against the Rochester Rhinos in 5–3 defeat.
 In 2006, he returned to Ottawa St. Anthony Italia, and was named the team captain.
 Throughout the season he contributed in securing the Ontario Cup, and the Canadian National Challenge Cup.
 He managed to win his second Open Canada Cup by defeating his former club the Toronto Lynx in a 2–0 victory over the professional club.

 International career

-Some played for the Burkina Faso national football team in 1998, where he made his international debut in a match against Guinea in a World cup qualifier match.
+Some played for the Burkina Faso national team in 1998, where he made his international debut in a match against Guinea in a World Cup qualifier match.